Neidz/pixel-art-tools/README.md

 https://github.com/Neidz/pixel-art-tools/assets/68917960/431ba84f-f07e-4637-b803-85a139dde3be

 # Permissions
-On Unix-based systems you will have to give executable permission to run
+On Unix-based systems you will have to give executable permission to run the program

 ``` bash
 chmod +x ./pixel-art-tools-os
 ```

 # Link to .csv data
-All pixel data was made public in [this post on reddit](https://www.reddit.com/r/place/comments/15bjm5o/rplace_2023_data/).
+All data about pixel placement during r/place event was made public in [this post on reddit](https://www.reddit.com/r/place/comments/15bjm5o/rplace_2023_data/).

 # Modes